soldasim/BOSIP.jl/docs/src/types.md

 ## Miscellaneous

-The `BolfiOptions` structure can be used to define miscellaneous settings of BOLFI.jl.
+The `BosipOptions` structure can be used to define miscellaneous settings of BOSIP.jl.

 ```@docs
-BolfiOptions
+BosipOptions
 ```

-The abstract type `BolfiCallback` can be derived to define a custom callback, which will be called once before the BOLFI procedure starts, and subsequently in every iteration.
+The abstract type `BosipCallback` can be derived to define a custom callback, which will be called once before the BOSIP procedure starts, and subsequently in every iteration.

-For an example usage of this functionality, see the [example](https://github.com/soldasim/BOLFI.jl/tree/master/examples/simple) in the package repository, where a custom callback is used to create the plots.
+For an example usage of this functionality, see the [example](https://github.com/soldasim/BOSIP.jl/tree/master/examples/simple) in the package repository, where a custom callback is used to create the plots.

 ```@docs
-BolfiCallback
+BosipCallback
 ```

 ## Samplers